-This is NOT a Languagenut language software review, I’m NOT going to review the actual language services offered to schools etc… This is a review of the languagenut.com websites SEO (search engine optimization).
+This is NOT a Languagenut review of the Languagenut language app, I’m NOT going to review the actual language app offered to schools etc… This is a review of the languagenut.com websites SEO (Search Engine Optimization).

-Since it has geo-targeting relevance (it’s a language site with country specific sections) it’s a good example to check out how to use rel-alternate-hreflang annotation correctly.
+Since it has geo-targeting relevance (it’s a multi-lingual language site with country specific sections) it’s a really good example to check out how to use rel-alternate-hreflang annotation correctly.

 Languagenut Language Programs for Home Schools

 As an ex home schooler (we home educated/home schooled our three sons, now adults), Languagenut is the sort of software program/service we’d have used when our kids were young.
 My wife and I are both from the UK and though we know some very, very basic French and German, neither of us would pass the “tourist language test” in a French/German speaking country: we’d have to point a lot :-)